-Understanding the Six Defensive Soccer Positions
+Understanding the Six Soccer Defensive Positions

 - Last Updated -

-Soccer is a game that requires a lot of teamwork, and a critical part of that teamwork is knowing the different positions on the field.
 In soccer, there are six different defensive positions – goalkeeper (GK), sweeper (SW), full back (FB), center back (CB), wing back (WB), and holding midfielder or center defensive midfielder (CDM).
 Each of these positions has specific roles and responsibilities that contribute to a team’s defensive strategy.

 1. Goalkeeper (GK)